jeremy-banks/devops/README.md

 #### Org and Accounts
 ![Org and Accounts Layout](./drawings/org-and-account-layout.drawio.png)

 The organization, organization units, and accounts are created in a layout which follows the documented best practices for OUs in the [AWS Organizations User Guide](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_ous_best_practices.html).
-This codebase is can be expanded to accomadate additional OUs such as Sandbox, Suspended, Exceptions, etc.
+This codebase is can be expanded to accommodate additional OUs such as Sandbox, Suspended, Exceptions, etc.

 #### VPC Options